 The design is no-frills, but we like that that allows you to focus on what really matters.
 The simplicity is what makes it so easy to use.
 Navigate from page to page using the simple menu bar at the top, which includes items such as Leads, Contacts, Accounts, Deals, Activities, Reports, Analytics, and more.
 The menu bar automatically orders these items from most important to least, but you can customize their order any way you want.

 Flexible: Different businesses have different needs in CRM software, and Zoho provides flexibility that allows it to work for all kinds of different businesses.

 In addition to that, Zoho provides a lot of options for customizations.
 You can add extensions and integrations through the Zoho Marketplace to better manage your finances, improve sales, increase productivity, and much more.
 Many (though not all) of the extensions on Zoho are free and don’t require coding to integrate them into your existing system.

-Video Guides: Because Zoho has so many different features and numerous ways to customize them, implementing them all can get complicated.
+Video Guides: Because Zoho CRM has so many different features and numerous ways to customize them, implementing them all can get complicated.
 That’s where their free online videos come in handy.

 These videos provide how-tos of everything from interlinking modules to handling data processing bases so that you can take advantage of the customization options and make the setup of your Zoho exactly what your company needs.

 Mobile App: When you need to use CRM software on the go, Zoho’s app allows you to do most of what you can do on your laptop.
 The interface is user-friendly and keeps things basic enough to not overwhelm.

 You can even work offline when there is no network available to connect to.
 The location feature allows you to see leads that are near where you are right now, and closing deals on the app is a simple, streamlined process.